popey/unsnap/README.md

 ## Friendly notice

 *Note*: The existence of unsnap is merely a tool to enable users to switch from snapped applications to flatpak applications.
-This is not intended as a commentary or sleight against any software.
+This is not intended as a commentary or slight against any software.
 It's just a utility.